 Partnering with families is vital to ensuring the success of our students and schools.
 We recognize that we cannot fulfill our mission of preparing students to enter, succeed in, and graduate from college without the support of our families.
 Schools and families are equal partners in supporting students, and we must develop the capacity of all constituents to support overall student learning.

 Our family councils are young!
-Over the course of the 2016-17 school year, a few families met as one Roxbury Prep network family council.
-It is because fo their hard work and commitment that we are able to establish campus-specific family councils during the 2017-18 school year.
+Over the course of the 2016-17 school year, a few families met as one Roxbury Prep network family council and created campus-specific family councils during the 2017-18 school year, which are still going strong today.

 Family Council Vision Statement